AttiR/Ayna-Fashion_Ecommerce_plateform/README.md

 # Ayna's-Fashion_Ecommerce_plateform
 Anya’s Fashion is an Ecommerce Platform build with MERN Stack and Redux.
-The project is for the family business and it is completed as per requiremnts of the Web-Programming Training at Omnia.
+The project is completed as per requiremnts of the Web-Programming Training at Omnia.
 ## Live Preview
 Live Preiview of this App: https://ayna-fashion.herokuapp.com/
 ## Usage